No London Marathon ballot place? This isn’t the finish line

 This isn’t the finish line!

 Unsuccessful in this year’s ballot?
 You’re not alone.
-Explore our team’s round-up of top London Marathon alternatives.
+Explore our team’s round-up of a selection of TCS London Marathon alternatives in the USA.

 And there's more...

 These events not quite right for you?
-No need to worry we have thousands of epic events all across the country waiting for you!
+No need to worry we have thousands of epic events all across the US waiting for you!